DaiMika/Alx-zero_day/README.md

 You can do hard things.
-Have the grit mindset